Cream Cheese Fruit Dip

 This post may contain affiliate links.
 Please read our disclosure policy.

-Cream cheese fruit dip in the center of a round platter with fresh fruit around.
+Cream cheese Dip in a bowl on a round platter with fruit around for dipping.

 Large bowl with cream cheese, greek yogurt, honey and vanilla extract